hulkco/beaconstac.github.io/docs/tutorials/Developer-first-campaign.md

 ---
-layout: default
+layout: post
 title: Developer - Working with your first campaign
 ---
-# Developer: Working with your first campaign
+## Developer: Working with your first campaign

 Beaconstac works with proximity messaging around beacons on the basis of “rules” and “actions”.
 A rule is a set of conditions, including proximity, which will have to be satisfied for some “actions” to be triggered.